elektricM/amd-bc250-docs/docs/linux/fedora.md

 3. This enables `nomodeset` automatically

 !!!info "Nomodeset May Not Be Required"
-    On Fedora 42/43 with working kernel versions (6.15.7-6.17.7), nomodeset is often no longer needed during installation.
+    On Fedora 42/43 with working kernel versions (6.15.7-6.17.7 or 6.17.11+), nomodeset is often no longer needed during installation.
 However, if you encounter a black screen, use basic graphics mode.

 ### Step 3: Complete Installation